 The National Federation of the Blind of Alabama is one of 52 affiliates of the National Federation of the Blind.
 You can learn more about the National Federation of the Blind at our national homepage at www.nfb.org.
 We are Alabama's and the nation's largest organization of the blind.
 Please come and participate in our organization through a local chapter in your area.
 For further information you can contact, Joy Harris, President, NFB of Alabama.
 She can be reached via email at firstname.lastname@example.org or at (205) 515-5220.
 Come and join us as we change what it means to be blind!

-The 2014 convention of the National Federation of the Blind will be a truly exciting and memorable event, with an unparalleled program and rededication to the goals and work of our movement.
+The 2014 convention of the National Federation of the Blind will be a truly exciting and memorable event, with an un-paralleled program and rededication to the goals and work of our movement.
 Make plans now to be a part of it.
-Pre-convention seminars for parents of blind children and other groups and set-up of the exhibit hall will take place on Sunday, June 29, and adjournment will be Friday, July 4, following the banquet.
-Convention registration and registration packet pick-up for those who registered online will begin on Monday, June 30, and both Monday and Tuesday will be filled with meetings of divisions and committees, including the Tuesday morning annual meeting of the Board of Directors of the National Federation of the Blind.
-2014 NFB National Convention
+Pre-convention seminars for parents of blind children and other groups and set-up of the exhibit hall will take place on Tuesday, July 1, and adjournment will be Sunday, July 6, following the banquet.
+Convention registration and registration packet pick-up for those who registered online will begin on Wednesday, July 2, and both Tuesday and Wednesday will be filled with meetings of divisions and committees, including the Thursday morning annual meeting of the Board of Directors of the National Federation of the Blind.
+You won't want to miss history being made as in 2014 we will be electing a new national president.
+For more information goto 2014 NFB National Convention

 Information about the National Association of Blind Merchants of Alabama.